Wazubaba/Where-did-all-the-repo-s-go-/README.md

 Most of the repos are just abandoned half-made game engines, random libs I made because I couldn't find any libs of the given focii up to my standards, and random software nobody but I will ever use.
 I think most if not all are GPLv3 licensed.

-Odds are good there is no way to contact me and frankly at this point I'm almost convinced to just swap full-time to various alt nets.
+Odds are good there is no viable way to contact me and frankly at this point I'm almost convinced to just swap full-time to various alt nets.
 Gemini looks rather nice, and there's always the fediverse if I can ever work up the will power to interact with people again after all of this mass-hysteria.